 Here are 5 ways in which alumni can get involved and help the next batch of graduates overcome their unique challenges during these testing times.

 The post-pandemic world keeps throwing oddballs at all of us, and it’s only natural that your graduates need some additional help.
 Whether it’s emotional support from a friendly alum or an alum that can offer career guidance, your graduates need all the support they can get to power through this crisis.
 As the situation at hand is unique, encourage your alumni to go the extra mile and offer one-on-one support to your graduates.

 Facilitate direct conversations between alumni and graduates via emails or social media, or create an affinity group to connect graduates with alumni who can cater to their needs.
 While enabling group conversations is a good approach, in these challenging times, a little one-on-one treatment might go a long way in building deeper connections and imbibing a greater sense of loyalty in your new alumni.

 Barcelona Graduate School of Economics facilitates a unique one-on-one chat experience to help graduates, students, and candidates applying to the institution via an online chat platform.
 Read more here.

 Share job and internship opportunities from their companies

-Your alumni network is a valuable resource for your Class of 2020 graduates who are currently on the lookout for job and internship opportunities.
+Your alumni network is a valuable resource for your upcoming graduates who are currently on the lookout for job and internship opportunities.
 These networks also serve exclusive job and internship listings in cases where they’re not widely published elsewhere, giving graduates first dibs.
 Additionally, having an alum guide these graduates with their job search and provide an endorsement at their companies greatly improves the chances of the latter landing a job offer.

 Add an element of surprise by getting a star alum to make an appearance on the video.